 Despite his popular plain-speaking, no-nonsense and opinionated style, Jeremy left Top Gear in February 2000 and, without him at the helm, the show itself was retired in 2001 for a make-over.
 It re-emerged in October 2002, as an entirely new format with Jeremy as the main presenter and accompanied by new faces Richard Hammond and James May.
 Now primarily studio-based, the show focused on the presenters personalities and banter between them.
 The ‘new look’ Top Gear became a cult show and a global hit; selling to 214 countries and with an estimated global audience of 350 million.

-Following Jeremy Clarkson’s controversial departure from Top Gear in March 2015, he reemerged with co-presenters Hammond and May on Amazon Prime’s exclusive show The Grand Tour in 2016.
+Following Jeremy Clarkson’s controversial departure from the BBC’s Top Gear in 2015, he re-emerged with co-presenters Hammond and May on Amazon Prime’s exclusive show The Grand Tour the following year.

 In 2021, filmed during the global pandemic, Jeremy presented Clarkson’s Farm, a day-in-the-life Amazon Prime Video documentary series about running his own farm in the Cotswolds.